qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - I cannot receive emails only send them.
 - Cannot receive emails
 - I’m not receiving emails.
-- I am not receiving any emails
 - Why am I not receiving all my emails now
 - I am not receiving emails at all
 - I am not receiving emails Can you help
 - I'm not received my email
 - I can send but cannot receive emails
 - I am not receiving all my emails
+- I am not receiving emails from my yahoo account only my gmail

 ## intent:weather_city
 - weather_city